fwolfst/fwolfst.github.io/_posts/2015-04-27-dokku-on-ubuntu-vm-part-I.markdown

 ---
 layout: post
-title:  "dokku on ubuntu vm - Part 1: Setting up the VM"
+title:  "dokku on Ubuntu VM - Part 1: Setting up the VM"
 date:   2015-04-27 17:01:25
 categories: docker dokku dokku-alt virtualization
 ---

+> My notes in walking along the dokku path.

 (Not only) the rails community is going all excited about playing around with docker instead of with full-blown virtual machines.